vmlaker/mpipe/doc/source/index.rst

    api
    about

-Welcome!
-********

-|NAME| is a tiny Python module -- a thin layer above the standard :mod:`multiprocessing` package -- that lets you write multi-stage, multi-processing pipeline algorithms with remarkable ease.
+|NAME| is a tiny Python module -- a thin layer above the standard :mod:`multiprocessing` package -- that lets you write parallel, multi-stage pipeline algorithms with remarkable ease.
 Consider the following workflow:

 .. image:: tiny.png
    :align: center